UoB-COMSM0110/2024-group-5/README.md

 The creation of user stories in tandem with use-cases further bolstered our understanding of what features our game required, and in turn, which of our ideas were unnecessary for the final implementation.
 The user stories are as follows:

 ##### As a Player:
-> I want to be able to open the game just by clicking on it
+> I want to be able to open the game just by clicking on it.

->
-> I want to be able to start the game by clicking Start Game
+> I want to be able to start the game by clicking Start Game.
->

 > I want to be able to save my score
 >
 > I want to move the spaceship using mouse left click